translate/translate/docs/formats/tbx.rst

 * Basic TBX file creation
 * Creating a bilingual TBX from CSV using :doc:`/commands/csv2tbx`
 * Using ``<tig>`` tags only
+* Simple extraction of Parts of Speech and definitions

 .. _tbx#non-conformance: